Oblivious Sketching of High-Degree Polynomial Kernels: Introduction

 Although there has been much work on sketching methods for kernel approximation which nearly achieve the optimal target dimension $m \approx s_\lambda$, such as Nystrom sampling \cite{mm17}, all known methods are data-dependent unless strong conditions are assumed about the kernel matrix (small condition number or incoherence).
 Data oblivious methods provide nice advantages, such as one-round distributed protocols and single-pass streaming algorithms.
 However, for kernel methods they are poorly understood and previously had worse theoretical guarantees than data-dependent methods.
-Our method achieves a target dimension $m$ that nearly matches the best dimension possible with the data-dependent Nystr\"om method and with strictly better running time.
-The time to run Nystr\"om method on $X^{\otimes p} \in \RR^{d^p \times n}$ with target dimension $m$ is $\widetilde{O}(d n m + n m^2)$ whereas our sketch can be applied in $\widetilde{O}(p n m + p^5 \Nnz(X) )$ time.
+Furthermore, note that the Nystrom method requires to sample at least $m = {\Omega} (s_\lambda)$ landmarks to satisfy the subspace embedding property even given an oracle access to the exact leverage scores distribution.
+This results in a runtime of ${\Omega}\left( s_\lambda^2 d + s_\lambda \Nnz(X) \right)$.
+Whereas our method achieves a target dimension that nearly matches the best dimension possible with data-dependent Nystrom method and with strictly better running time of $\widetilde{O}(n s_\lambda + \Nnz(X) )$ (assuming $p = \poly{\log n}$).
+Therefore, for a large range of parameter our sketch runs in input sparsity time wheras the Nystrom methods are slower by an $s_\lambda$ factor in the best case.

-If we apply Theorem \ref{const-prob-thrm}, then the number of rows of $\Pi^p$ needed to ensure success with probability $9/10$ is $\Theta(p s_{\lambda}^2 \epsilon^{-2})$.
-The running time to compute $\Pi^p A$ is $O( p^2 s_\lambda^2 \eps^{-2} n + p \Nnz(X))$, after which a ridge regression problem can be solved in $O(n s_{\lambda}^4/ \epsilon^4)$ time via an exact closed-form solution for ridge regression.
-An alternative approach to obtaining a very high-accuracy approximation is to use the sketched kernel as a preconditioner to solve the original ridge regression problem, which improves the dependence on $\eps$ to $\log(1/\eps)$ \cite{acw17b}.
-To obtain a higher probability of success, we can instead apply Theorem \ref{high-prob-sketch}, which would allow us to compute the sketched matrix $\Pi^p A$ in $\widetilde{O}( p^5 s_\lambda \eps^{-2} n + p^5\eps^{-2} \Nnz(X))$ time.
-This is the first sketch to achieve the optimal dependence on $s_{\lambda}$ for the polynomial kernel, after which we can now solve the ridge regression problem in $\widetilde{O}(n s_{\lambda}^2 \poly{p, \epsilon^{-1}})$ time.
-Importantly, both running times are polynomial in $p$, whereas all previously known methods incurred running times that were exponential in $p$.
+\paragraph{Application: Polynomial Kernel Rank-$k$ Approximation.} Approximate matrix product and subspace emebedding are key properties for sketch matrices which imply efficient algorithms for rank-$k$ kernel approximation \cite{avron2014subspace}.
+The following corollary of Theorem \ref{const-prob-thrm} immediately follows from Theorem 6 of \cite{avron2014subspace}.